kubernetes-sigs/cluster-api-provider-aws/docs/book/src/topics/rosa/creating-a-cluster.md

   name: "capi-rosa-quickstart-control-plane"
 spec:
-  fips: Enabled  # Valid values: Enabled, Disabled (default) ...
+  fips: Enabled  # Valid values: Enabled, Disabled (default)
+  etcdEncryptionKMSARN: "arn:aws:kms:us-west-2:123456789012:key/12345678-1234-1234-1234-123456789012"
+  ...
 ```

+**Notes:**
-**Note:** The FIPS setting cannot be changed after cluster creation.
+- The FIPS setting cannot be changed after cluster creation.
+- The KMS key must be tagged with `red-hat:true` for ROSA to use it.
+- When FIPS is enabled without providing `etcdEncryptionKMSARN`, cluster creation will fail with a validation error.

 ---